-Your garage can be more than just a space to store your vehicles in Kutztown.
+Your garage can be more than just a space to store your vehicles in Kutztown and Breinigsville.
 It can be a workshop, provide extra storage and more.
 But when you’re working out there more often, it needs to be a cozy temperature.

 Garages don’t typically have the ductwork required for regular heating and cooling systems.
 While you can add ductwork, it’s not the most economical remedy.
 The best method to heat your garage is by getting a ductless comfort system, like a mini-split system or a garage heater.